Life Insurance with Mononucleosis (Recovered).

 Can I qualify for life insurance if I have been diagnosed with Mononucleosis?

 Yes, individuals who have been previously diagnosed with Mononucleosis can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for a Preferred Plus rate!
+In fact, some may even be able to qualify for a no exam term life insurance policy at a Preferred rate!

 This is because…

-Once an individual has recovered from their Mononucleosis infection, most life insurance companies aren’t going to use their previous diagnosis against them provide the don’t sustain and significant complications as a result of their infection.
+Once an individual has recovered from their Mononucleosis infection, most of the best life insurance companies aren’t going to use their previous diagnosis against them provide the don’t sustain and significant complications as a result of their infection.

 Why do life insurance companies care if I have been diagnosed with Mononucleosis?